AmritShetra/Brunel-Sensors/README.md

 After getting that to work, I fixed sensors.py and data.py so that they work again, along with adding example code for making a pie chart (along with existing code I previously wrote to make a histogram) for data collected on the usage of the meeting rooms.
 This code works separately from the object detection code - the idea is that they could be merged so that the camera can be used to detect people, once movement is detected by the GrovePi sensor, but the sensor itself isn't the most accurate and I believe the Pi would overheat if the camera is used too much.

+Finally, I was able to create a new file - "main.py" that combines most aspects of all the code developed, ensuring that if movement is detected, the camera is enabled and can detect people, with the occupancy data being recorded so that the user could analyse this.

 ### Requirements
 * Raspberry Pi (I've used the 3B, but anything should work)
 * GrovePi+ sensors (I've used the Starter Kit for Raspberry Pi)